matype/stylefmt/README.md

 - easier to **read** : when all code looks the same you need not mentally convert others' formatting style into something you can understand.
 - easier to **maintain** : mechanical changes to the source don't cause unrelated changes to the file's formatting; diffs show only the real changes.
 - **uncontroversial** : never have a debate about spacing or brace position ever again!

+## Features

+- **Support for the latest CSS syntax:** Including custom properties, range context for media features, `calc()` and nesting.
+- **Understands CSS-like syntaxes:** CSSfmt is powered by [PostCSS](https://github.com/postcss/postcss), so  it understands any syntax that PostCSS can parse, including SCSS.
+- **Work well with stylelint:** [stylelint](http://stylelint.io/) is a mighty, modern CSS linter.
+CSSfmt can understand your rules for code formatting in its configuration file (`.stylelintrc`).

 ## Example